jmcs/ecological/README.rst

 class properties from the environment variables with the same (but upper cased) name.

 By default the values are set at the class definition type and assigned to the class itself (i.e. the class doesn't need to be instantiated).
-If needed this behavior can be changed (see the next section).
+If needed this behavior can be changed (see the Autoloading section).

 Tutorial
 --------